-Students should have an interest in both short-term and long-term counseling, and display a willingness to be flexible in terms of treatment approach.
+Students should have an interest in the provision of short-term psychotherapy.
 Short-term approaches are emphasized by necessity, as trainees are limited to a maximum of 8 months interaction with any particular client.
+Additionally, WCCC espouses a generalist perspective with regard to counseling and supervision.
 A comprehensive program of supervision and training is provided, along with extensive exposure to a variety of client issues.

-Supervision for trainees is provided by the Clinical Training Supervisor, Dr. JoAnn Nishimoto, a licensed clinical psychologist.
-Valencia Wiggins, the Interim Director of the Counseling Center, supports and assists in supervision as needed.
+Supervision for trainees is provided by the Interim Clinical Training Supervisor, Dr. JoAnn Nishimoto, a licensed clinical psychologist.
 Weekly supervision consists of one hour individual, 1.5 hours group supervision, weekly live supervision, and case presentations.
 All sessions are digitally recorded.

 Requirements and Duties

 - Students must be enrolled in the Doctor of Psychology program at Wheaton College.